Metric/Materia/README.md

   * Re-creation of various substance graph instances.
   * More Undo and Redo tracking operations.
   * Thorough testing of function graphs for both CPU and GPU.
-  * Add various Matrix4, Matrix3, and Matrix2 math nodes.
+  * Add various Matrix nodes for rotation, translation, scale, shear, etc.

 Known Bugs
 ====================